Mark Ruffalo: Civil rights

 Ruffalo is pro-choice.
 He has explained his opinion by saying: "I don't want to turn back the hands of time to when women shuttled across state lines in the thick of night to resolve an unwanted pregnancy, in a cheap hotel room."
 Ruffalo has called for an economic revolution, saying that "capitalism today is failing us, killing us, and robbing from our children's future."
 He has shown support for the LGBTQ community; however, he has received backlash from the transgender community for supporting the casting of Matt Bomer, a cisgender man, to play a trans woman in the film Anything, on which Ruffalo was an executive producer.

-In 2015, Ruffalo supported the "Education Is Not a Crime" campaign alongside other artists and intellectuals, including Nazanin Boniadi, Abbas Milani, Mohsen Makhmalbaf, Azar Nafisi, Omid Djalili, Eva LaRue, Mohammad Maleki (former president of the University of Tehran), and Nobel Peace laureates such as Archbishop Desmond Tutu, Shirin Ebadi, Tawakkol Karman, Jody Williams, and Mairead Maguire, to draw attention to the Iranian government's systematic denial of university education to young Baha'is.
+In 2015, Ruffalo supported the "Education Is Not a Crime" campaign alongside other artists and intellectuals, including Nazanin Boniadi, Abbas Milani, Mohsen Makhmalbaf, Azar Nafisi, Omid Djalili, Eva LaRue, Mohammad Maleki (former president of the University of Tehran), and Nobel Peace laureates such as Archbishop Desmond Tutu, Shirin Ebadi, Tawakkol Karman, Jody Williams, and Mairead Maguire, to draw attention to the Iranian government's systematic denial of university education to young Baháʼís.

+Immigration

+"ICE Out" and "Be Good" buttons worn by Mark Ruffalo and other celebrities in remembrance of Renée Good and in protest against ICE.

+In June 2025, Ruffalo participated in the No Kings protest opposing deportation practices under the second presidency of Donald Trump.
+In a video and accompanying Instagram post, Ruffalo defended immigrants as vital to the U.S. economy and accused the ultra-wealthy of being "the real threat to society", stating that "it's time to take our country back from extreme wealth that has its hands all over the power of the nation".
+In July 2025, Ruffalo criticized podcaster Joe Rogan on Threads for belatedly opposing ICE raids after having supported Donald Trump's 2024 re-election, writing that "it's a little late now to pretend like Project 2025 didn't exist".

+At the 83rd Golden Globe Awards on January 11, 2026, Ruffalo wore a "Be Good" pin on the red carpet in protest of the killing of Renee Good by an ICE agent in Minneapolis.
+In a red carpet interview, he said the pin was "for the people in the United States who are terrorized and scared today", adding that "I love this country, and what I'm seeing here is not America".
+Prior to the ceremony, he had written on Instagram: "This week an American citizen was killed by ICE, and as a concerned human, I can't pretend like this is normal."
+Other celebrities wearing the pins, which were distributed as part of the #BeGood campaign, included Ariana Grande, Jean Smart, Wanda Sykes, and Natasha Lyonne.
+In February 2026, Ruffalo called for the abolition of ICE on X, writing "Abolish ICE and start over".